How the course programme works

 Part 2 Road skills driving lessons

 During the part 2 lessons you are learning how to apply your basic control skills to negotiate a variety of physical road features (i.e. bends, junctions, roundabouts and pedestrian crossings).
-This involves the need to co-ordinate previously learnt control skills in different ways depending upon the road feature being encountered and the prescribed procedure for dealing with them as stated in the Highway Code.
+This involves the need to co-ordinate previously learned control skills in different ways depending upon the road feature being encountered and the prescribed procedure for dealing with them as stated in the Highway Code.
 You could call these road skills or procedural skills (i.e. applying the rules of the road).

 Some road features are more difficult to negotiate than others and therefore appear in later rather than earlier lessons.
 Some features may be physically easier to negotiate but because they are designed to manage large volumes of traffic or more vulnerable road users they are in fact more difficult to deal with due to the increase in risk.